 - Janet gets offered to work with a guest photographer lecturer for a shoot, and she misunderstands her job to be modelling-related.
 Paranoid about how unattractive she sees herself, she unsuccessfully gives herself a makeover which includes a bad fake tan (keep in mind this was right after she called out the photographer for not being diverse enough with his models).
 She only finds out after she arrives for the job that he only wanted her to help him with the actual shooting itself.

-- In Episode 1 of Season 1, Mr. Kim laments that people should be gay in a respectful and quiet manner, like Anderson Cooper and Neil Patrick Harris.
+- In Season 1 Episode 1, Mr. Kim laments that people should be gay in a respectful and quiet manner, like Anderson Cooper and Neil Patrick Harris.

-- In Episode 5 of Season 1, in a Korean newspaper that Mr. Kim is reading, a photo of the Korean Pop Music girl group Sistar can be seen on one of the pages.
+- In Season 1 Episode 5, in a Korean newspaper that Mr. Kim is reading, a photo of the Korean Pop Music girl group Sistar can be seen on one of the pages.

 - Sitcom Arch-Nemesis: